Hoang95vn/udacity-project5/README.md

 This application will allow creating/removing/updating/fetching TODO items.
 Each TODO item can optionally have an attachment image.
 Each user only has access to TODO items that he/she has created.

+# additional function:
+this is project 4 with add pagination for to do list and redirect to home after edit
 # TODO items

 The application should store TODO items, and each TODO item contains the following fields: